pupilfirst/wd301-scripts/making-api-requests/user-signup/README.md

-# Text

 ### The folder structure we are going to follow

-Maintaining an organized and optimized folder structure is crucial in building scalable and maintainable React application.
+Maintaining an organized and optimized folder structure is crucial in building a scalable and maintainable React application.

 Before we start defining the folder structure, we need to understand the concept of "Pages".